Eli-Mutitu/KweliVote/README.md

 - Only derived DIDs (which cannot be reversed) are sent to the server
 - Private keys are properly handled and secured

-## Smart Contract Deployment to Avalanche
+## Smart Contract Deployment to APEChain

 ### Prerequisites